DarkestSoul1992/DarkestSoul1992/README.md

-- 👋 Hi, I’m @TheAlmostGenius
+- 👋 Hi, I’m @TheAlmostGenius also known online as DarkestSoul1992
 - 👀 I’m interested in ...
 Programming and Electrical design.
 - 🌱 I’m currently learning ...
 CUPL and 6502 Assembly.
 - 🏢 I’m looking to collaborate on ...
 Projects involving C, C++, C#, 6502 or x86 Assembly and Electrical Engineering designs.